The Perfect 2- or 3-Day San Juan Islands Itinerary

 Pro-tip: Book reservations for the Washington State Ferry in advance if you plan to visit the San Juan Islands, especially in summer.
 Reservations are usually available two weeks and two days before sailing.

 Which of the San Juan Islands Should You Visit?

-When you plan your trip to the San Juan Islands, it’s important to consider which of the islands you want to visit.
+When you plan your trip to the San Juan Islands, it’s important to consider which island(s) you want to visit.

+- San Juan Island – San Juan Island is the second largest island by size, but the most populated by far.
 On San Juan Island, you’ll be able to choose almost any activity: food and wine tasting, outdoor experiences, whale watching tours, or just strolling and shopping in towns like Friday Harbor.

-Orcas Island is the largest island in the San Juan archipelago, but is less populated and developed than San Juan Island.
+- Orcas Island – Orcas Island is the largest island in the San Juan archipelago, but is less populated and developed than San Juan Island.
 With a slower pace of life than its smaller sibling, Orcas is perfect if you want to go camping, hiking, or cycling across a surprisingly diverse landscape.

-Planning a Trip to San Juan Island
+San Juan Island Travel Guide

 As the second-largest but most populous of the San Juan Islands, the namesake San Juan Island is where most travelers visit.
 San Juan Island has the largest tourism base, historic sites across the island, and plenty of different experiences to enjoy, from museums and old military forts to whale-watching tours and wine tastings.